-- Administer anthelmintic treatment to puppies at 2, 4, 6 and 8 weeks of age, followed by administration of a monthly preventive.
+- Administer anthelmintic treatment to puppies at 2, 4, 6 and 8 weeks of age, followed by administration of monthly protection.2

 - Conduct fecal examinations two to four times a year in adult pets, depending on patient health and lifestyle factors, and treat with appropriate parasiticides.

-- Test for heartworm status yearly in dogs and/or before starting preventive medications.
+- Test for heartworm yearly in dogs and/or before starting heartworm disease protection medications.

-- Tailor parasite prevention programs to parasite prevalence and pet lifestyle factors.
+- Tailor parasite protection programs to parasite prevalence and pet lifestyle factors.

 2 ComboGuard® is approved for dogs and puppies 8 weeks of age and older and 5 lbs or greater.